 |Posted on April 19, 2017 at 4:40 AM|

-8.15am on Wed.19th April at Bridge 43a on the Coventry canal.
-Overhead is the inevitable Watling Street with which we have remained in occasional but ongoing contact with since setting out from Dartford on the w/e of 8th/10th October 2016.
+8.15am, Wed.19th April 2017 Bridge 43a on the Coventry canal.
+Overhead is Watling Street with which we have remained in occasional but ongoing contact with since leaving the River Darent in Dartford on the 10th October 2016.
+An excellent night's sleep has been enjoyed; the sun is shining in a clear blue sky; coffee has been brewed and two boiled eggs are on the go with toast when

-The Coventry is a narrow canal of course so gates are light.
-First boat up, is able to drift into the ole with the boat pushing aside the already yawning gates.
-I'd suggested the previous evening to Next Door that if they wished to set off early, they could be in and up the lock in a flash.AND.Since last night's last boat had come DOWN, they could possibly make a clean sweep of the remaining five locks to Atherstone top before anyone had even got up.
+I'd suggested to Next Door the previous evening that if they wished to set off early, they could be in and up the lock in a flash.
+Last night's boat had come down the flight, haring it towards Polesworth, so it was likely that all five locks would be in their favour.
+They could make a clean sweep of the remaining five to Atherstone top before anyone had even gotten up.
 Boaters generally don't get going too early on this lazy canal and especially on this beautiful stretch ...

-He sez "We're not in a hurry away!
+He sez "We're not in a hurry away at the minute!"

 "We needed to start the engine to go to the toilet"

 needs lecky ... to replenish their overnight use

 watching telly or whatever modern boaters do.

-He now has to start the engine
+They now have to start the engine

 to run the alternator